elkyndiosa/betting_roulette/README.md

 // sequence: 19 } // 0x000013
 ```
 - [@shelf/jest-dynamodb](https://github.com/shelfio/jest-dynamodb) - Used to map dynamoDB data when doing unit tests without needing to connect to dynamo locally.
-- eslint](https://github.com/eslint/eslint) - ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
+- [eslint](https://github.com/eslint/eslint) - ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 In many ways, it is similar to JSLint and JSHint with a few exceptions:
 -ESLint uses Espree for JavaScript parsing.
 -ESLint uses an AST to evaluate patterns in code.
 -ESLint is completely pluggable, every single rule is a plugin and you can add more at runtime.
 - prettier](https://github.com/prettier/prettier) - Prettier is an opinionated code formatter.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
-- husky](https://www.npmjs.com/package/husky) - Package used to run certain commands before doing a git commit, in this project we use them to run `npm test` and `npm run pretest` for unit tests and validate the format with eslint and prettier.
+- [husky](https://www.npmjs.com/package/husky) - Package used to run certain commands before doing a git commit, in this project we use them to run `npm test` and `npm run pretest` for unit tests and validate the format with eslint and prettier.
-- serverless-iam-roles-per-function](https://www.npmjs.com/package/serverless-iam-roles-per-function) - A Serverless plugin to easily define IAM roles per function via the use of iamRoleStatements at the function definition block.
+- [serverless-iam-roles-per-function](https://www.npmjs.com/package/serverless-iam-roles-per-function) - A Serverless plugin to easily define IAM roles per function via the use of iamRoleStatements at the function definition block.
 - [serverless-plugin-warmup](https://github.com/juanjoDiaz/serverless-plugin-warmup) - WarmUp resuelve los arranques en frío creando una lambda programada (el calentador) que invoca todas las lambdas del servicio seleccionado en un intervalo de tiempo configurado (por defecto: 5 minutos) y forzando a sus contenedores a permanecer calientes.

-### Uso avanzado

-Se puede utilizar cualquier tsconfig.json, pero si lo haces, establece la variable de entorno `TS_NODE_CONFIG` para construir la aplicación, por ejemplo `TS_NODE_CONFIG=./tsconfig.app.json npx serverless webpack`.